Kousay-Jebir/eCommerceApp/README.md

 Products are classified by a Category ( either a computer or a Camera )
 ![enter image description here](https://i.imgur.com/NENqgZ6.jpg)
-3. **CRUD Operations on products and users (feature)** each admin is supposed to work on only one Category of a product and perform the following operations :
+3. **CRUD Operations on products and users (feature)** tha admin is able throught his menu to moderate and manage the stock moderation includes : crud operations on the user's database stock management includes : crud operations on products please note that an admin is not a customer , the admin doesn't have cusotmer privilages and cannot do anything else with his account other than moderation and stock management for variety purposes
-Modify a give product , delete it , add a new one Moderators are admins who can perform the same operation on the database of Users ( they work on the category "USER") whereas customers will not be able to perform these actions The logic of this is implemented throught the Admin menu
 4. **Interactive menues (feature/design decision)**
 The application as a whole is usuable via an interactive console interface menu Types of menus you will see are :